fahmialfareza/fahmialfareza/README.md

 # Hello, folks! <img src="wave.gif" width="30px">

 My name is Fahmi Alfareza.
-I'm from Indonesia, living in Yogyakarta, currently working at [Bitlabs Academy](https://bitlabs.id) as Tech Lead and [Binar Academy](https://binar.co.id) as Backend Mentor at Glints Academy Bootcamp, Full-stack Mentor at Kampus Merdeka 2 & 6 & 7, and Front-end Mentor at Kampus Merdeka 3 & 4 & 5.
+I'm from Indonesia, living in Yogyakarta, currently working at [Bookipi](https://bookipi.com).
+I was working at [Bitlabs Academy](https://bitlabs.id) as Tech Lead and [Binar Academy](https://binar.co.id) as Backend Mentor at Glints Academy Bootcamp, Full-stack Mentor at Kampus Merdeka 2 & 6 & 7, and Front-end Mentor at Kampus Merdeka 3 & 4 & 5.
 I was an Senior Software Engineer at [Sekolah.mu](https://sekolah.mu).
 And I was an Software Engineer at [Tokopedia](https://tokopedia.com), one of the biggest tech company in Southeast Asia.

 ## 📝 Get In Touch